First — A Patch Puppy Note:

 But, if it IS true, then it may be a simple matter to avoid the issues by waiting a bit longer than the six months old most vets recommend for the procedure.

-Personally, I feel that the evidence supports spaying and neutering your dogs.
+Personally, I feel that evidence supports spaying and neutering your dogs has more pros than cons.

 I couldn’t find enough valid evidence of ill effects to warrant skipping it — especially when you weigh it against the consequences of overpopulation.